 Bankruptcy Trustee Qualifications

-Bankruptcy trustees are required to go through extensive training in order to become licensed trustees.
+Trustees are required to go through extensive training in order to become licensed.

 This consists of:

 - University degree and a three-year bankruptcy and bankruptcy law course before they can be licensed

 - Bankruptcy trustees learn about personal finance, interest, and debt management to help counsel their clients.

 - Continuing education courses to stay abreast of changing laws.

 - The main job of the trustee is to ensure that everyone in the bankruptcy—including you and your creditors—are handled fairly and in accordance with bankruptcy law in Canada.

 - Bankruptcy trustees are federally regulated and are subject to a strict code of ethics.